tednaleid/d2notebooks/README.md

 ## Choose the Python kernel in VSCode

 When you run the first python cell, VSCode will prompt you for the kernel to use.
 You should be able to pick the `d2notebooks-3.12.2` kernel.

+## Notebooks

+- d2profile.ipynb - this downloads your account profile from bungie.net.
+This should be run first to download files to the `data` directory.
+- d2armor.ipynb - this is the armor analysis notebook.
+It assumes that d2profile.ipynb has been run successfully first.
+- d2utils.ipynb - an optional notebook that can download manifest files from bungie.net for grep/browse capability.